-Under this, costs are classified according to whether these are costs which are normally incurred at a given level of output in the conditions in which that level of output is normally attained.
+Under this, costs are classified according to whether these are costs that are normally incurred at a given level of output in the conditions in which that level of output is normally attained.
 According to normality, costs may be classified as:

-(a) Normal or Unavoidable Costs, and
+(a) Normal or Unavoidable Costs

-(b) Abnormal or Avoidable Costs.
+(b) Abnormal or Avoidable Costs

 Normal or unavoidable costs refer to those costs which are normally incurred at a given level of output in the conditions in which that level of output is normally attained.
 Such costs cannot be avoided at all.
-Cost of normal spoilage of materials and the cost of normal idle time are the typical examples of normal costs.
+The cost of normal spoilage of materials and the cost of normal idle time are the typical examples of normal costs.

 Abnormal or avoidable costs refer to those costs which are not normally incurred at a given level of output in the conditions in which that level of output is attained.
 Such costs can be avoided if proper care is taken.
-Cost of spoilage of material over and above the normal limit is an example of abnormal cost.
+The cost of spoilage of material over and above the normal limit is an example of abnormal cost.